-Fiery Big Rig Crash Causes Fuel Spill, Lane Closures on 91 Freeway in Cerritos
+Lanes Reopen on 91 Freeway in Cerritos After Fiery Big Rig Crash, Fuel Spill

-A fiery crash involving a big rig forced the closure of the westbound lanes on the 91 Freeway in Cerritos early Saturday morning.
+All lanes on the 91 Freeway in Cerritos were open late Saturday morning after a fiery crash involving a big rig forced the closure of the westbound lanes earlier in the day.

 The fire was reported at 4:15 a.m. on the freeway at Bloomfield Avenue, according to the California Highway Patrol incident page.